Why this website and blog? And why titled The Dean’s English?

 Growing up, I had a mother who cared deeply about writing and speaking English “correctly,” even though she was a farmer’s daughter with only a high school education.
 Her passion rubbed off on me.
 I am well familiar with the decades-long debate in academia about what constitutes “correct English,” or whether there even is such a thing.
 But ask any writer who hopes people will actually read his or her stuff if clear, concise, coherent, and, yes, correct writing is important.
 Go ahead, ask one . . .
 I’ll wait.

 Because I was tall, gangly, unathletic, and geeky as a kid, in eighth grade I resolved to compensate for perceived inadequacies by building my vocabulary.
 It was something I could do.
-My parents’ bookcase was sparsely stocked, but they owned two or three volumes with titles like 30 Days to a More Powerful Vocabulary and Word Power Made Easy, which I devoured.
+My parents didn’t own a large library of books, but they did possess two or three volumes with titles like 30 Days to a More Powerful Vocabulary and Word Power Made Easy, which I devoured.
 Thus were the seeds planted for what I would eventually become: a logophile, usage snoot, grammarian, and “language maven” (a term intended by linguists like popular author Stephen Pinker to be a good cut—damning with faint praise—but which I claim and wear proudly).

 My purpose isn’t to wag a long, bony finger in anyone’s face to make them feel bad about their use of language and grammar.
 Further, I fully realize that English is an ever-evolving language, and I have no intention of preserving the current version in stone tablets.
 However, I do believe firmly that some versions of spoken and written English are to be preferred over others.
 Thus my purpose here—in some ways my life purpose—is twofold: (1) to promote SE and SWE so that speakers and writers of English can communicate more effectively, and (2) to resist today’s cultural slide toward semiliteracy.
 Along the way, I’d like to help by copyediting a few things here and there.